Kuwaitis protest after activist held for insulting emir

 "If Kuwait's 'democracy' failed to move to your countries over the past five decades, the movement for change, marches and demonstrations and protests may be easier, and it will not take a long time," he wrote on his website in a message to Saudi King Abdullah and UAE Crown Prince Sheikh Mohammed bin Zayed.

-His posting won a swift rebuke from the Foreign Ministry, which called it "unacceptable interference" in the affairs of the two neighbours and said it went against Kuwait's interests.
+His posting won a swift rebuke from the Foreign Ministry, which called it "unacceptable interference" in the affairs of the two neighbors and said it went against Kuwait's interests.

 (Reporting by Ahmed Hagagy; Writing by Sami Aboudi; Editing by Michael Roddy)